What is responsible travel?

 This ethical charter is based on the following principles:

-• It is beneficial for host countries and communities.
+• It is beneficial for host countries and communities

-• Gather information about the destination
+• Get well informed about the destination

 • Choose serious and committed professionals

-• Take only essentials
+• Take only the essentials

-• Learn about local customs and traditions
+• Learn about the customs and traditions of the local population

-• Taste local cuisine
+• Taste the local cuisine

-• Inquire about tipping
+• Find out about tipping

-• Enjoy authentic accommodation modes
+• Enjoy authentic accommodation options

 • Sort your waste